gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 # Decoding The Thought Vector

 The building blocks of deep neural networks are large, dense matrices, with intermediate representations which have thus far defied interpretation.
-Despite its complexity, there is a growing body of evidence that most of it is overparamatized, and that most states in these networks are "dead space".
+Despite its complexity, there is a growing body of evidence that these networks are vastly overparameterized, and that most states in these networks are "dead space".
 In this blog post I conjecture that beneath the network's dense representations lies a sparse, light substructure which can be teased out using a simple numerical technique, (the $k$-SVD).

 Applying this trick to a Variational Autoencoder, trained on a dataset of faces, produces decompositions like this